Get

 What About Declawing?

-Some people may suggest that you have your cat declawed if they keep scratching your couch.
-It’s an amputation, and the last third of your cat’s toes, the section containing the claw, is what gets removed.
+Some people used to suggest that you have your cat declawed if they keep scratching your couch.
+This procedure is an actual amputation, and the last third of your cat’s toes, the section containing the claw and the underlying bone, is what gets removed.
 This is a highly invasive and painful surgery for cats.
-Declawed cats can’t escape from predators, so they should never be allowed outside.
+Declawed cats can’t defend themselves from predators, so they should never be allowed outside.
 They can also suffer from litter box problems, aggression, and chronic pain.

 Many humane associations, including the ASPCA, now condemn declawing, and it should never be used as a solution to a behavioral problem.
-The steps outlined in this article will be far more effective!
+It is even banned and considered illegal in many states and countries across the world, raising awareness about the serious downsides of this procedure.
+The steps outlined in this article will be far more effective and ethical with your cat’s welfare in mind!

 divider 2 cats